Creating a Career Development Plan: Tips and Strategies

 - Recognizes the gaps in skills that require fixing

-The first step to create your career development plan is to evaluate your current skills, abilities as well as areas that require improvement.
+The first step in establishing your career development plan is to assess your abilities, capabilities, strengths, and areas for improvement.

 - What are my current technical and soft skills?